-- 7.1 If staff are concerned about the welfare or safety of any child at our academy, they will record their concern on the agreed reporting form (if written Appendix 1a) or via the academy online safeguarding system.
-They should ensure that the form is signed and dated.
+- 7.1 If staff are concerned about the welfare or safety of any child at our academy they will record their concern either on the online safeguarding system or if this is not available due to IT issues then on the agreed reporting form.
 Any concerns should be passed to the DSL without delay.
-The Trust approved online reporting system used in this academy is TASC CURA.
-All academies must use the settings electronic system and not a paper-based recording. - 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
+The Trust approved online reporting system used in this academy is CURA.
+All academies must use the setting's electronic system and not a paper-based recording if the electronic system is available. - 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
 These files will be the responsibility of the DSL.
 Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 7.3 Child protection information will kept up to date.
 Each concern logged will include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome.

 Records of concern, copies of referrals, invitation to child protection conferences, core groups and reports will be stored on the child's file whether an electronic or paper system is used.
-All our safeguarding records will include a chronology, contents front cover if paper record or electronic file contents information and record significant events in the child's life
+All our safeguarding records will include a chronology, contents front cover if paper record or electronic file contents information and record significant events in the child's life.

 - 7.4 When a child leaves our academy (including in year transfers) the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school.
 This will be within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-We recognise that not providing information as per the timescales can impact on the child's safety, welfare and educational outcomes. - 7.5 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery or secure e-file transfer. - 7.6 Prior to a child leaving we will consider if it would be appropriate to share any additional information with the new school or college in advance to help them put in place the right support to safeguard this child. - 7.7 Where a parent elects to remove their child from the academy roll to home educate, the academy will make arrangements to pass any safeguarding concerns to the Services to Home Educators Team within Suffolk County Council.
+We recognise that not providing information as per the timescales can impact on the child's safety, welfare and educational outcomes. - 7.5 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery or secure e-file transfer. - 7.6 Prior to a child leaving we will consider if it would be appropriate to share any additional information with the new school or college in advance to help them put in place the right support to safeguard this child. - 7.7 Where a parent elects to remove their child from the academy roll to home educate, the academy will make arrangements to pass any safeguarding concerns to the EHE team at Suffolk or the Services to Home Educators Team within Norfolk County Council.